scrabbletank/farhome-rules/rulesdoc.md

 - **Duration:** 10 minutes, concentration
 - **Damage Type:** poison

 Your hands elongate, becoming deadly poisonous claws.
 While under the effects of this spell you may make an attack against a creature, using your spellcasting roll instead of your attack roll.
-On hit they take 3 wound dice in poison damage, gaining Poison 1 and Paralyze 1 for 1 minute on a critical.
+On hit they take 0/3 in poison damage, gaining Poison 1 and Paralyze 1 for 1 minute on a critical.

 The duration increases by 10 minutes and you add a critical to your roll for every level cast above 1st.